-Most of the time, the pediatrician has a solution and turns out that it isn’t a disorder at all!
+Most of the time, the pediatrician has a solution, and it turns out that it isn’t a disorder at all!
 Now, let’s look at some of the potential disorders.

-Use baby shampoos or cradle cap shampoos to clean the affected areas regularly, then use a cradle cap brush to gently remove the flakes and scales.
+Use baby shampoos or cradle cap shampoos to clean the affected areas regularly, then use a cradle cap brush to remove the flakes and scales gently.
 You can get a cradle cap brush from Amazon here.

 You may also use olive oil or coconut oil to gently massage before brushing the scales off, but make sure to wash off the oil after that to avoid clogging the oil glands.
-It may take a few attempts to fully clear the scales so don’t rush to clean it off in one day.
+It may take a few attempts to clear the scales fully, so don’t rush to clean it off in one day.
 If your baby is already smelling like yeast, bring her to a pediatrician for a checkup as it can be a yeast infection.
-Cradle cap looks like this, notice the yellow dots.

 The second possible disorder is Trimethylaminuria (fish odor syndrome) [source], where your baby (or toddler) smells like fish.
 This is a rare disorder, and the symptom is the baby is smelling like fish.
 In mild cases, try avoiding the following: cow’s milk, eggs, beans, peanuts, seafood, and shellfish.
 If this doesn’t help, go to the pediatrician for help.